 The Union Pacific Railroad carries freight into the Branson Tri-Lakes area which includes western Taney County and southern Stone County in southwestern Missouri.

+Precipitation is largely in the form of rain, with an average total rainfall per year of 40 inches.
+Average snowfall per year is 15.9 inches.
 Now with season-extending programs, many Branson businesses are open year-round.
 Each passing year, more and more people are coming to Branson between Thanksgiving and New Year's.

-Public and private nature parks are spread throughout the area as well as ten world-class golf courses.
+Nestled in the beautiful Ozark Mountains, Branson is a great place for entertainment and outdoor activities.
+Locals and visitors enjoy a broad range of opportunities for camping, biking, canoeing, hiking, boating, picnicking, and other outdoor activities.
+Public and private nature parks are spread throughout the area as well as numerous world-class golf courses.
 Hunting seasons are regulated by the Missouri Department of Conservation.
 Outdoor theaters provide plenty of drama under the stars while daytime recreations wear kids out quickly!

 Branson is home to three breath-taking scenic lakes.
 Locals enjoy swimming, fishing, boating, jet skiing, parasailing, snorkeling, tubing, camping and more.